craigjmidwinter/clipshare/docs/stories.md

 ## MVP Definition of Done

 - Users authenticate via NextAuth.js with Plex OAuth (primary) or email/password (fallback)
-- Producer can create workspaces from Plex episodes/movies
+- Producer can create workspaces from Plex episodes/movies with background processing
+- Workspace processing downloads source files and converts to MP4 H.264 with preview frames
-- Collaborators can create bookmarks with public/private notes
+- Collaborators can create bookmarks with public/private notes (after processing completes)
-- Public clip sharing works without authentication
 - Producer can export clips for post-production
+- Workspace members can download clips for offline use
+- Producer can re-process workspace files when needed
-- Application-level permissions restrict access appropriately; revocation supported for clips
+- Application-level permissions restrict access appropriately
 - **UI Requirements Met**:
   - All features have intuitive, accessible interfaces
   - Responsive design works on desktop (primary) and mobile